Chapter 2: What Does Your Travel Insurance Cover?

 • And many more

-The exclusions list can differ from policy to policy, so it’s always good to read your policy before you buy.
+The exclusions list can differ from policy to policy, so it’s always good to read your policy before you buy, or call the travel insurance provider and ask questions.